bmeurant/technical-docs/software-architecture/programming-paradigms/imperative-programming.md

 withdraw(30)
 ```

 This example illustrates the key points of procedural programming: the data (`account_balance`) is passive and global.
 The procedures (`deposit`, `withdraw`) are active but separate units of logic that have direct, uncontrolled access to modify this data.
-There is no intrinsic link between the data and the operations, which is the fundamental problem that encapsulation in Object-Oriented Programming is designed to solve.
+There is no intrinsic link between the data and the operations, which is the fundamental problem that encapsulation in [[object-oriented-programming|Object-Oriented Programming]] is designed to solve.

 ### Resources & links